 With your real estate agent, you’ll start looking at homes that fit your criteria and budget.
 It can take a while to find something that’s right for you.
 And you may find that your criteria changes once you start looking.

-Make an offer and get it accepted.
+Make an offer and have it accepted!

 When you find a home that you want, you’ll make an offer to purchase the home.
-In competitive markets, you may need to make one, two, or 12 offers before you get one accepted.
+In competitive markets, you may need to make one, two, or 12 offers before one is accepted.
 When you do get your offer accepted, you enter a binding legal contract to purchase the home.
 Congratulations – it’s a big moment.

-Home appraisal and inspection.
+Prepare home appraisal and inspection.

 There are a lot of things that are happening during the closing process – between you and your real estate agent, the seller and their real estate agent, the lender, and others.
 Your lender will order an appraiser to your property to determine what it's worth.
 You should also order a property inspector to come and provide a professional opinion on the roof or foundation.
-If an inspection has already occurred, you should review the results in depth and try speak to the inspector directly if you have questions.
+If an inspection has already occurred, you should review the results in depth and try to speak to the inspector directly if you have questions.

 Whereas your lender had previously pre-approved you for a mortgage, they’ll officially approve you during closing.
 When you have your financing in place, you're almost done!